cyberstizz/fulldesignherapplication/readme.md

 as the merchant.

 ### final thought
-gutties outlet was a very educational project and I will never forget the valuable lessons I learned while building it.
+DesignHer was a fun application where i learned a lot about cloud deploys and how to scale a system, which is the start of somethign great in the future.

 ### for more projects by CyberStizz visit: [Charleslambjr.com](https://www.charleslambjr.com/)